-Generally, women take pregnancy tests when they are experiencing pregnancy symptoms.
-Some, however, may also take a pregnancy test if they have doubts about the effectiveness of the birth control.
-These are some of the most common reasons that women take pregnancy tests:
+Generally, women take pregnancy tests when they’re experiencing pregnancy symptoms or physical anomalies they can’t explain.
+However, some may take a pregnancy test if they have doubts about the efficacy of their birth control.
+Below, you’ll find some of the most common instances you may want to take pregnancy tests:

-- Missed period: When you’re having sex on a regular or semi-regular basis, you should always track your periods.
-This is true whether you’re using contraceptives or not.
-While it’s possible to miss a period because of other factors (like stress and diet), it can often indicate pregnancy.
-Even while pregnant, women may experience spotting, without full-blown menstrual bleeding.
+- Late period: If you’re sexually active, you should always keep track of your cycle.
+This is applicable whether you’re using contraceptives or not.
+While it’s possible to miss a period because of other variables (like stress and diet), it can often indicate pregnancy.
+Even during pregnancy, women may experience spotting, without full-blown menstrual bleeding.

-- Cramping: Menstrual cramps may also stem from pregnancy, especially when the period does not follow.
-If you are experiencing menstrual cramps that do not lead to a period, then consider taking a pregnancy test.
+- Cramping: Cramping that feels like menstrual cramps can also be a sign of pregnancy, especially when the period doesn’t follow.
+This is attributed to embryo implantation.
+If you’re experiencing menstrual cramps that don’t lead to a period, then consider taking a pregnancy test.

-- Painful feeling in breasts: Pregnancy causes the body to produce more hormones (estrogen and progesterone), thus causing heightened blood flow as well.
-Because of this, the breasts may feel especially tender, with some level of discomfort.
+- Breast pain/tenderness: Pregnancy causes the body to generate more hormones (estrogen and progesterone), thus causing accelerated blood flow as well.
+Because of this, the breasts may feel especially tender, with some degree of discomfort.

-- General Discomfort: While this may seem general, it’s true.
-Especially if you have another reason to believe you are pregnant, pay attention to how you feel on a day-to-day basis.
-Pregnancy can cause random feelings of nausea, fatigue, and reactions to certain food, among other things.
+- General Discomfort: While this may seem painfully general, it’s also accurate.
+Pay close attention to how you feel on a day-to-day basis, especially if you have another reason to believe you’re pregnant.
+Pregnancy can cause random, spontaneous feelings of sudden nausea, fatigue, and physical reactions to certain foods and aromas, among other things.

-- Failed contraception: Both birth control and condoms are excellent pregnancy prevention tactics.
-Unfortunately, though, they occasionally do not work.
-If you have any reason to believe that your contraception failed, then consider taking a pregnancy test.
+- Failed contraception: Both birth control and condoms are, generally, effective pregnancy prevention methods.
+Unfortunately, though, they occasionally don’t work as intended.
+If you have any reason to suspect ineffective contraception, then take a pregnancy test.

 How Does a Pregnancy Test Work

-Pregnancy tests help determine whether or not a woman is pregnant based on the presence of a hormone.
-This hormone, called human chorionic gonadotropin (hCG), generally indicates pregnancy.
+Pregnancy tests help determine whether or not a woman is pregnant based on the presence of a specific hormone.
+This hormone, called human chorionic gonadotropin (hCG), usually indicates pregnancy.